plaidfinch/ComonadSheet/Presentation/presentation.md

 <!-- But what does it all look like? -->

-# With great power comes great code samples for a tech talk
+# With great power comes code snippets for a tech talk

 ```Haskell
 fibonacci :: Sheet1 Integer